juliangut/tify/README.md

 $message->setParameter('param_2', 'value_2');
 ```

-Parameters can not be `aps` as it is reserved.
+There can not be a `aps` parameter as it is reserved.

 ### GCM